-We recently provided insight into the AirTAC brand and before that we covered HMIs and preventive maintenance.
+We recently provided insight into the AirTAC brand and before that we covered HMIs.
 These posts discussed modern pneumatic parts, data, and process flow.
 While increasingly prominent, we didn’t want to overlook air, which is arguably the oldest process of manufacturing control.
 Read on for a brief covering of Air Logic and a simple, overlooked application.

 WHAT IS AIR LOGIC?

 Air Logic Control, sometimes referred to as Pneumatic Logic Systems, is a reliable and functional control method for industrial processes.
 It is the traditional, low cost method of controlling equipment, acquiring machine data and more without the higher cost associated with more advanced systems.
 It is an important part of manufacturing systems, especially automation.